caligin/security_shepherd_ecs/README.md

 `make database` is enough to build.

+## app

+The database container is a tomcat with the webapp installed, a simple `server.xml` configuration and a `database.properties` set to point to a container linked with the name `database`.

+There is no customization needed for this container.

+`make app` is enough to build.

 ### patch

 The `moduleSchemas.sql` file is patched to allow access from an host different than localhost as the containers for database and webapp will be different.